 Truist is a FHC and conducts its business operations through its bank subsidiary, Truist Bank, and other non-bank subsidiaries.
 Truist is a purpose-driven financial services company committed to inspiring and building better lives and communities.
 Truist has leading market share in many high-growth markets in the country.
 The Company offers a wide range of services including retail, small business and commercial banking; asset management; capital markets; commercial real estate; corporate and institutional banking; insurance; mortgage; payments; specialized lending; and wealth management.
-Headquartered in Charlotte, North Carolina, Truist is the sixth-largest commercial bank in the U.S.
+Headquartered in Charlotte, North Carolina, Truist is a top 10 U.S. commercial bank.

 Truist Bank, Truist's largest subsidiary, was chartered in 1872 and is the oldest bank headquartered in North Carolina.
-Truist Bank provides a wide range of banking and trust services for consumer and commercial clients in its geographic markets through 2,556 offices as of March 31, 2021 and its digital platform.
+Truist Bank provides a wide range of banking and trust services for consumer and commercial clients in its geographic markets through 2,557 offices as of June 30, 2021 and its digital platform.